Updated March 2019

 —>Skip ahead to the best convertible car seats.

 In a Nutshell

-A convertible seat is called so because it starts out rear-facing, usually for babies from 0-24 months (or so), then converts to a forward-facing seat for 2+ year-olds.
+A convertible seat is called so because it starts out rear facing, usually for babies from 0-24 months (preferably longer), then converts to a forward facing seat for 2 to 4 or even 5-year-olds.

-There are also “all-in-one” seats, such as the Evenflo Symphony.
+There are also “all-in-one” seats, such as the Evenflo Symphony, the Graco Milestone and the Graco 4Ever.
 These seats can be used rear-facing, forward-facing, or as a BPB (belt-positioning booster seat).
 “Hell, why doesn’t everyone just buy an all-in-one seat?” you ask.
 Well, because most of them are not tall enough for bigger kids who still need to be in a booster.
 Translation: You would still have to purchase another/taller booster seat anyway.